MarinaHuber/blog/_posts/2024-03-07-all-things-localization.markdown

 Note: Will detect the App language:
 NSLocalizedString() → short for Bundle.main.localizedString()
 Exporting for localization in SwiftUI
-New Xcode project build settings Use Compiler to Extract Swift Strings Once active, before exporting strings for localization, Xcode will build all project targets and use the compiler type information to extract LocalizedStringKeys from your SwiftUI code
+🤙🏽 Xcode project build settings **Use Compiler to Extract Swift Strings** Once active, before exporting strings for localization, Xcode will build all project targets and use the compiler type information to extract LocalizedStringKeys from your SwiftUI code.
-In Xcode 13+ .xcloc a.k.a.
-Xcode Localization Catalogs can be opened directly in Xcode with the new Localization Catalog Editor 🤙🏽
+In Xcode .xcloc a.k.a. `Xcode Localization Catalogs` can be opened directly in Xcode with the new Localization Catalog Editor 🤙🏽
-Needs to be set to YES if project uses SwiftUI for Exporting all targets in Catalog This is the file it will expose into: en.xclocc
+Needs to be set to **YES** if project uses SwiftUI for Exporting all targets in Catalog\
+This is the file it will expose into: **en.xclocc**

 You can use comments for easier translation all and more here Spanish & English language got a new custom Markdown The main purpose of Automatic Grammar Agreement however, to make the translation of plural and gendered texts so far better to use stringdict

-All edge cases:
+**All edge cases:**
 Localization of dynamic text

+In case the strings(translations) are coming from the server:
+`Bundle.main.preferredLocatizations.first`

 Check the current running application language, if it is Spanish than show the Spanish text, else show the English one.
-In case the strings are coming from the internet server:
-Bundle.main.preferredLocatizations.first

 Plural and Gender Support
 using .stringdict
 String.localizedStringWithFormat(formatString, count)

-If you try to translate English phrases word-for-word into Spanish or German, they will make no sense.
-For this reason, you may need to create more than one version of each string and write instructions about which variant should be used.
+TIP: If you try to translate English phrases word-for-word into Spanish or German, they will make no sense.
+For this reason, you may need to create more than one version of each string and write instructions about which variant should be used from .string file.

-Gender and personalisation:
+Gender and personalisation with:
-Using date, currencies and number formatters
+Using date, currencies and number **formatters**.

 Dates
 Unicode.org for [TEMPLATES](http://www.unicode.org/reports/tr35/tr35-31/tr35.html)